 Question: What are the common reasons for encountering "Error: Hosted Organization does not exist"?
-OR we are receiving the error "Error: Hosted Organization does not exist." while trying to add a mail domain/mailbox to an existing organization; what could be the reason for it?
+OR we are receiving the error "Error: Hosted Organization does not exist." while trying to add a mail domain/mailbox to an existing organization; or while importing the Exchange Organization in HC Panel.
+What could be the reason for it?
 OR After decommissioning old DC and moving to the new DC, while trying to create a mailbox on a few different clients in our HC we receive this error: "Error: Hosted Organization does not exist.".

 Answer : Exchange and Active Directory are tightly coupled as most of the objects related to Exchange are also created at the back-end in Active Directory therefore if any manual change is performed on the Active Directory which is related to any Exchange Organization then such change can result in this error Error: Hosted Organization does not exist inside HC panel.
 However, there could be other issues too for this error which can be diagnosed and corrected by following the instructions as mentioned in this kb article.
 Most common reasons for this error are given below along-with the resolution to each problem :

 Reason # 1 ( Exchange is not connecting in HC panel ) : If HC panel is not connecting to Exchange server from : Configuration >> Server Manager >> Server >> Edit >> Save & Edit Roles at Global/Global-sub admin level then this error may be encountered.

 Resolution : To resolve it, follow the instructions as mentioned in the kb article given below:

 Note: If Exchange Connectivity in HC panel started to fail after applying Exchange Cumulative Update, then only follow step # 2 of the aforementioned kb article link to resolve the issue.